 Position Department: Media Arts

-Position School: School of Communications and Information Systems
+Position School: School of Informatics, Humanities and Social Sciences

-The Media Arts Department, in conjunction with the Center for Documentary Production and Study, at Robert Morris University in Pittsburgh, Pennsylvania, is currently seeking candidates for a 16-week residency in documentary filmmaking for the Fall 2019 semester.
+The Media Arts Department, in conjunction with the Center for Documentary Production and Study, at Robert Morris University in Pittsburgh, Pennsylvania, is currently seeking candidates for the University’s 10th Visiting Documentary Filmmaker for a 16-week residency in documentary filmmaking for the Fall semester 2020.

 Act 153 Clearance Required: No

-Required To Pass a Motor Vehicle Report Check: Yes
+Required To Pass a Motor Vehicle Report Check (If driving on behalf of the University): Yes

 Required to Pass a Credit Check: No